-While~\citet{boker2023finegrained} took a first step towards a non-binary class expressivity and identified several well-known metrics in the graph space, which are topologically equivalent to the Euclidean metric in the feature space; the results only consider graphs without continuous node or edge features, use specific aggregation functions, and do not offer an explicit way to bound graph distances by feature distances and vice-versa.
-Additional related works are on transferability and convergence of GNNs, which only give one side of a topological equivalency, namely, convergence of graphs lead to convergence of features \citep{Levie+2022,Ruisz+2020,keriven+2022}.
+While~\citet{boeker2023finegrained} took a first step towards a non-binary class expressivity and identified several well-known metrics in the graph space, which are topologically equivalent to the Euclidean metric in the feature space; the results only consider graphs without continuous node or edge features, use specific aggregation functions, and do not offer an explicit way to bound graph distances by feature distances and vice-versa.
+As an initial step, \cite{chuang22tmd} derived a pseudometric on graphs with continuous attributes based on the computation trees of MPNNs.
+Additional related works are on transferability and convergence of GNNs, which only give one side of a topological equivalency, namely, convergence of graphs lead to convergence of features \citep{Levie+2022,keriven+2022,Ruisz+2020}.

 We propose developing \new{fine-grained expressivity} results, namely metric equivalencies between explicit graph metrics and feature metrics for GNNs on graphs with features.
 An ideal result would derive a bi-Lipschitz correspondence between such metrics.
 Note that \citet{Lev+2023} gave one side of the Lipschitz inequality for graphs with features, namely, the Euclidean feature distance is bounded by the graph cut-distance for any MPNN.
 Lastly, fine-grained expressivity can lead to \emph{optimal universal approximation theorems}.
-Universal approximation results based on the Stone-Weierstrass theorem require understanding the topology of the space of graphs better.
+Universal approximation results based on the Stone--Weierstrass theorem require a better understanding of the topology of the space of graphs.
 The finer the topology we consider on the input space, the more points are ``far apart'' in this space, and therefore, the harder it is to separate far-apart points using functions.
 Hence, optimal universal approximation theorems should find the finest topology in which MPNNs separate points.